How the internet of things will make freight shipping more efficient.

-The Industrial Internet allows manufacturers already using new software functions to improve operational efficiency through predictive maintenance - resulting in less cost for scheduled repairs (12%), decreased maintenance cost (30%) and fewer breakdowns (about 70%).
+The Industrial Internet allows manufacturers already using new software functions to improve operational efficiency through predictive maintenance - resulting in less cost for scheduled repairs (12 percent), decreased maintenance cost (30 percent) and fewer breakdowns (about 70 percent).

 Additionally, automotive suppliers can take advantage of intelligent transmission systems that continuously track and analyze a commercial truck driver's habits with geographical data to signal vehicle transmissions when exactly to change gears.
 This ultimately allows shipping to be powered by transmissions that last longer while using less fuel.

 Having real-time information through IoT data proves to be a real advantage.
 Being able to access information instantly versus downloading data from a truck, which can take hours or even days, results in less time at weigh stations and more time on the road.